 1 1/4 cups

-Grate the carrots coarsely using a cheese grater.
-Heat the ghee or oil in a heavy, high-sided skillet or saucepan.
-Add the crushed cardamom seeds and stir for about 30 seconds, until they are fragrant.
-Add the grated carrots to the pan and fry for about 3 minutes.
+Heat the ghee or oil in a heavy, high-sided skillet or large saucepan.
+Add the crushed cardamom seeds and stir until fragrant, about 30 seconds.
+Add the grated carrots and fry for about 3 minutes.

-Add the milk and bring it up to the boil.
-Boil, stirring constantly, for 5 minutes.
-Then turn the heat down to a low and simmer the halwa, uncovered, for about 1 hour.
-Stir every so often to stop the milk forming a film or scorching on the bottom.
-The milk should have reduced by over a third by the end of the hour.
+Add the milk and bring to a boil.
+Continue to boil, stirring constantly, for 5 minutes.
+Reduce the heat to low and simmer uncovered, stirring occasionally to keep the milk forming a film or scorching on the bottom, about 1 hour.
+The milk should be reduced by over a third.

 Add the sugar, raisins, and saffron and stir to combine.
 Increase the heat to medium and cook, stirring frequently, until the halwa is thick and glossy, 15 to 20 minutes.
 You can serve the halwa warm or cold.
 If serving warm, scoop into bowl, sprinkle with the pistachios, and serve.
 If serving cold, press the halwa mixture into small ramekins and chill.
 When ready to serve, flip out onto plates, sprinkle with the pistachios, and serve.

 Storage: Leftovers can be refrigerated in an airtight container for up to 5 days.